Internal links play an essential role in creating an enhanced and understandable website structure.

 Internal linking improves the user experience, helps search engines to understand the site’s context, and increases page rankings.

-In this article, you’ll learn why internal links are crucial to SEO and how to create an effective internal linking strategy to your website.
+In this article, you’ll learn why internal links are crucial to SEO and how to create an effective internal linking strategy for your website.

 Table of Contents: